-These may be viewed as minor imperfections by some, but when you're claiming the phone will beat handsets launched next year, and your company's motto is 'Never Settle', is the OnePlus 2 in danger of letting down its fans?
+These may be viewed as minor imperfections by some, but when your company's motto is 'Never Settle', is the OnePlus 2 letting down its fans?

-The interest is there, the price is still low and the specs are tempting.
+The price is still low and the specs are tempting.
 So has OnePlus managed to bring together all the elements for its second hit, or will the OnePlus 2 fail to chart?
 Let's find out.